 An introduction to differential calculus of a single variable, with applications to the physical, life, and social sciences.
 Topics include limits, differentiation of polynomial, exponential, logarithmic, and trigonometric functions, inverse functions and their derivatives, implicit differentiation, curve sketching, and applied max-min problems.
+Credit will be granted for only one of MATH 111 and ENGR 121.
 Prerequisite: grade 12 pre-calculus or equivalent.
 Three credits and a one-hour lab.